Bangkit-C242-PS177/ML/README.md

-# WIP Model Architecture For My Bangkit Capstone Project
+# 🧠WIP Model Architecture For My Bangkit Capstone Project
-This model is a model to classifif skin type wuth transfer-learning using mobilenet
+This model is a model to classifif skin type wuth transfer-learning using mobilenet🧠